 If you find it important, make it important

-By training group work and evaluating the functioning of groups, the instructor or leader makes group processes important.
+By training group work and/or by evaluating the functioning of groups, the instructor (or leader) makes group processes important.
 Research indicates that students, at any age, pick up on this and give more thought to the interpersonal aspects of a collaborative task (Chapman & van Auken, 2001; Chen, Donahue & Klimoski, 2004; Kennedy & Dull, 2007; Pfaff & Huddleston, 2003, Prichard, Bizo & Stratford, 2006; Prichard, Stratford & Bizo, 2006; Gillies & Ashman, 1996; Yager et al., 1986; Johnson et al., 1989).
 Of course, the training does not have to be done every time people engage in a collaborative project, although a short repetition, a little reminder, every now and then would not hurt.

 Make it part of good practice